saiswarupa706/Daily-Journal/README.md

 # Daily-Journal
-It is a blogging website in which a user can post their thoughts and ideas.
+It is a dynamic blogging website in which a user can post their thoughts and ideas.